algosup/2022-2023-project-5-algorithmics-Team-8/docs/Specifications/Functional Specifications.md

 - **Google Test**: Google Test is a unit testing library for the C++ programming language, based on the xUnit architecture.
 The library is released under the BSD 3-clause license.

-- **LVMH**: LVMH Moët Hennessy Louis Vuitton SE, also known as LVMH, is a French multinational corporation and conglomerate specializing in luxury goods, headquartered in Paris, France.
-The company was formed in 1987 under the merger of fashion house Louis Vuitton with Moët Hennessy, a company formed after the 1971 merger between the champagne producer Moët & Chandon and Hennessy, the cognac manufacturer.
+- **LVMH**: LVMH MoÃ«t Hennessy Louis Vuitton SE, also known as LVMH, is a French multinational corporation and conglomerate specializing in luxury goods, headquartered in Paris, France.
+The company was formed in 1987 under the merger of fashion house Louis Vuitton with MoÃ«t Hennessy, a company formed after the 1971 merger between the champagne producer MoÃ«t & Chandon and Hennessy, the cognac manufacturer.

 - **Krug Champagne**: Krug Champagne is a French champagne house founded by Joseph Krug in 1843.
 It is based principally in Reims, the main city in France's Champagne region, and is one of the famous Champagne houses that formed part of the Grande Marques.